 Spenser’s Anti-Irish Behavior

 Spenser’s treatise, A Vewe of the Present State of Ireland, is disturbingly hostile toward a land in which he had dwelt for over a decade.
-Written in 1595-96, it wasn’t published until 1633–over thirty years after Spenser’s death–when James Ware softened a few of Spenser’s claims and gave it a new title: A View of the State of Ireland.
-Ware’s edits did not remove most of the document’s anti-Irish sentiment, and the treatise is abominable in both its original and its revised form.
-Yet, without excusing his horrible choices, it might be beneficial to recognize a few events that influenced Spenser’s perspective.
+Written in 1595 and 1596, it wasn’t published until 1633—over thirty years after Spenser’s death—when James Ware softened a few of Spenser’s claims and gave it a new title: A View of the State of Ireland.
+Ware’s edits retained most of the document’s anti-Irish sentiment, and the treatise is abominable in both its original and its revised forms.
+Yet, without excusing Spenser’s horrible choices, it might be beneficial to recognize a few events that influenced his perspective.

 When Spenser arrived in Ireland, its culture was quite different from that of England.
-The brilliant Irish golden age that had followed the arrival of St. Patrick (around 430 CE) was brought to a halt in the late 700’s when Norsemen invaded, destroying monasteries and land (Judson 1945:73) Brian Boru began a restoration of Irish rule in his famed 1014 battle, though control of the nation shifted back and forth between the Irish and the Norse until the Anglo-Normans arrived in the 1100’s.
-The English king Henry II (supported by the Roman Catholic Church) then claimed sovereignty over Ireland, bringing feudalism.
+The brilliant Irish golden age that had followed the arrival of Saint Patrick (around 430 CE) was brought to a halt in the late 700s when Norsemen invaded, destroying monasteries and land.
+(Judson 1945:73) Brian Boru began a restoration of Irish rule in his famed 1014 battle, though control of the nation shifted back and forth between the Irish and the Norse until the Anglo-Normans arrived in the 1100s.
+The English king, Henry II (supported by the Roman Catholic Church), then claimed sovereignty over Ireland, bringing feudalism.
 However, it was never fully integrated, and the nation remained fragmented.
-When Robert the Bruce of Scotland sent his brother Edward to challenge English rule in the early 1300’s, they nearly succeeded.
+When Robert the Bruce of Scotland sent his brother Edward to challenge English rule in the early 1300s, they nearly succeeded.
 But Edward was slain in the Battle of Faughart.
 (Judson 1945:74).

 The laws and customs of Ireland were strange to Spenser, and few Irish cared about the Protestantism so critical to Elizabeth’s rule.
-Spenser was taken aback by Breton Law and the practice of Tanistry, and he was suspicious of Irish customs involving hair and clothing.
-Though many Irish were Catholic, Spenser declared: “they seem not to practice any religion at all”… “‘Papistes by theire profession but in the same so blindelye and brutishly informed for the moste part as that ye would rather thinke them Atheists or infideles’” (2615-18).”
+Spenser was taken aback by Breton Law and the practice of tanistry, and he was suspicious of Irish customs involving hair and clothing.
+Though many Irish were Catholic, Spenser declared: “they seem not to practice any religion at all”… “Papistes by theire profession but in the same so blindelye and brutishly informed for the moste part as that ye would rather thinke them Atheists or infideles” (2615-18).”
+LOCKEY _____

 Unrest and conflict in Ireland, as well as cultural practices abhorrent to the English, led Spenser to claim a benevolent goal: “reducing that salvage [savage] nation to better goverment and civillity.”
 This goal was supported by “sixteenth-century theorists of just war” for whom “the crucial test of a people’s civility concerned whether its laws conformed to the edicts of natural law.”
 (Lockey 2001:368) Though Spenser wanted to introduce faith through gentleness, he felt this could only occur after obedience was gained through power.

 So, many factors were involved in Spenser’s approach to the Irish.
-He arrived financially dependent, not really wanting to be there, and he lived wanting to return to his homeland.
-He considered the Irish population inferior, savage, and immoral–as England had once been.
+He arrived financially dependent, not really wanting to be there, and his time in Ireland was marked with longing to return to his homeland.
+He considered the Irish population inferior, savage, and immoral—as England had once been.
 The land was already full of fragmentation and hostility.
 And Spenser, having come from a poor family, was led by powerful people who shared a similar goal for the land in which he had arrived.

 Two Renaissance assumptions are also critical here.
 The first is that the enlightened, educated culture is inherently superior to native culture.
 In other words, humanism trumps primitivism.
 The second assumption is that all of humanity is naturally fallen, prone to terrible things, and that the nations will continue to do terrible things without being forced into “appropriate” behavior.